kenders2000/BlindRT/README.md

 Description of algorithm
 --------------
 The algorithm is written in matlab, it contains a number of sub-functions, the following list describes the operation of the algorithm, for more details please consult the references at the end of this read-me.
-  - Choose wav file, this needs to be a recording of speech or music, for speech at least an hour, for music perhaps longer
- -  read in section of wav file, and filter into octave band
- -     Maximum likelihood estimation of decays;
+ -Choose wav file, this needs to be a recording of speech or music, for speech at least an hour, for music perhaps longer -Read in section of wav file, and filter into octave band -Maximum likelihood estimation of decays;
          -- Polyfit algorithm, this uses 0.5 s windows on the envelope of the signal, fitting a 1st order polynomial to the log envelope, the gradient of each fit is extracted, windows are